chapmanb/bcbio.variation/README.md

            metadata: Dictionary of annotations associated with the call set.
                      Finalizers use these to provide annotation specific filtering of calls.
+           filters: Provide hard filtering of variants prior to comparison with specified JEXL GATK expressions.
+           format-filters: Provide hard filtering of variants based on attributes in the genotype FORMAT field.
            recall: Recall, using GATK, all non-called variant positions after merging multiple input calls. (boolean; default false)
            annotate: Annotate calls with GATK annotations (boolean; default false).